Scholarships and Grants

-Georgia Tech establishes admissions guidelines for prospective students.
-All applications to the Ivan Allen College of Liberal Arts and the admittance process are handled by the Institute.
-Visit the Georgia Tech Admissions website for comprehensive information on the application and admittance process..
+Georgia Tech establishes admissions guidelines and manages applications and admittance to the Ivan Allen College of Liberal Arts.
+Prospective graduate and undergraduate students may visit the Georgia Tech Admissions website for comprehensive information including requirements, calendars, and deadlines.

 Our Advisors Can Help

 Though admissions and applications are handled by Georgia Tech, advisors within the Ivan Allen College of Liberal Arts know our degree programs better than anyone.
 They are here to help you explore which of our programs best fit your interests and your vision for your future.

 Georgia Tech is known for an excellent return on investment for its graduates.The Institute and College provide detailed information to assist prospective students in evaluating tuition, fees, and other expenses against future earning potential.